DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/check-details.md

 ## Related operation

-In addition to viewing the gateway details, you can update the gateway configuration, delete the gateway, and diagnose the gateway on the gateway details page.
+In addition to viewing the gateway details, you can update the gateway configuration and delete the gateway on the gateway details page.

 - Update gateway: Click `Edit` at the top of the page to jump to the page for updating gateway configuration.
 For details, see [Update Gateway Settings](update-gateway.md).
 - Delete gateway: Click `⋯` at the top of the page and select `Delete` to go to the page for deleting gateway.
 For details, see [Delete Gateway](delete-gateway.md).